aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 helm list -n <namespace>
 ```

-Please make sure to replace the `namespace` with the namespace to which you installed the Starboard Operator.
+Please make sure to replace the `namespace` with the namespace to which you installed the Trivy Operator.
 In the installation guide, we are using `starboard-system` as our namespace.

-## Starboard Pod Not Running
+## Trivy Pod Not Running

-The Starboard Operator will run a pod inside your cluster.
+The Trivy Operator will run a pod inside your cluster.
 If you have followed the installation guide, you will have installed the Operator to the `starboard-system`.
 If you have installed it to another namespace, make sure to adapt the commands below.

 Make sure that the pod is in the `Running` status:
 ```